-Police Roundup: Arrest made after shots fired on Sheppard Drive
+Police roundup: Arrest made after shots fired on Sheppard Drive

 The following information was provided by reports from the Huntington Police Department:

-The Huntington Police Department listed eleven new incident reports in the 24-hour period ending at 3 p.m.
-Friday, according to a printout released by the department.
+The Huntington Police Department listed 11 new incident reports in the 24-hour period ending at 3 p.m.
+Monday, according to a printout released by the department.
 However, the individual police reports were not made available, so these are the only known details:

 Battery, 10:41 p.m.
 Sunday, 1000 block of 4th Avenue.

-Use of Obscene Matter With Intent to seduce a Minor, 4:00 p.m.
+Use of obscene matter with intent to seduce a minor, 4 p.m.
 Sunday, Cavalier Drive.

 Paraphernalia, 7:35 p.m.
 Saturday, 900 block of 5th Avenue.